 A psychiatrist is someone who has had medical training and has decided to specialise in psychiatry.
 The term psychiatry refers to the study of mental disorders.
 This includes their diagnosis, management and prevention.
 Psychiatrists often work on a broad range of cases alongside an area of expertise and research.

-Similar to general practice or paediatrics - psychiatry is a medical specialty.
+Similar to general practice or paediatrics – psychiatry is a medical speciality.
 This means in order to be a psychiatrist you must train for five years as a doctor.
-A further two years of 'foundation' jobs is needed before specialising in psychiatry.
-To become a fully trained psychiatrist it typically takes another four years of dedicated study.
+A further two years of 'foundation' jobs are needed before specialising in psychiatry.
+Becoming a fully trained psychiatrist typically takes another four years of dedicated study.
 There is also an option to specialise further still.

 Psychiatrists can work with people of any age.
 Yet they tend to work with those with more severe conditions and/or those that require medical intervention.

-Within the specialty of psychiatry, there are a number of subspecialties.
+Within the speciality of psychiatry, there are a number of subspecialties.
 Each of these requires a Certificate of Completion of Specialist Training (CCST).
-Such sub-specialties include:
+Such sub-specialities include: